How to apply for medicine (MBBS)

 You'll need to write a personal reflective statement as part of your application.
 The personal statement is a key element of the admissions process.
 Our Admissions Team have put together some guidance on how to write this in line with our set criteria.
 You can find this in the personal statement section of this page.

 You'll also need to make sure you include all the supporting information for your application.
-This includes:
+Please see below for further details.

 If applying via UCAS, you will need to send these via email to our Admissions Team.
 Please quote either your UCAS or UCLan ID.